Rated4.8/5 | 1512 reviews

 4. Only move to court paperwork once your dates, documents, and chronology all line up.

-What this means for your case
+What this means in practice

 A lot of landlords lose time after serving notice because they are unclear on what the court sequence actually looks like.
 Possession claims are manageable in straightforward cases, but only if the documents are consistent and prepared properly.